Forget the fluorescent-lit indoor mall that's been synonymous with shopping for years. The future of retail will look starkly different 25 years out.

 But the technology won't stop there, said Interactions' DeMeo.
 He envisions a future where consumers walk into a coffee shop, and their smartphones already know their order.
 With the simple touch of a button, they could then place the same order, or choose something entirely different.
 Eventually, they'll be able to pay for their order straight from their mobile device, eliminating the cash register, he said.

 Experts said mobile phones will also have the capability to sync with store databases, enabling associates to already know what items shoppers are interested in as they cross the threshold.
-Gucci is working with software platform provider MicroStrategy on a mobile app that, when shoppers ask for help on their smartphone, sends the associate select information, such as a wish list.
+Gucci (:GUCG) is working with software platform provider MicroStrategy on a mobile app that, when shoppers ask for help on their smartphone, sends the associate select information, such as a wish list.

 Intel's Jensen said the key to these offerings is making them transparent to shoppers, and giving them a way to opt out.
 Otherwise retailers risk creeping out consumers and losing their trust.